snikket-im/snikket-android/README.md

 Read more about the concept on https://gultsch.de/trust.html

+#### What happened to OTR support?
+OTR was removed because it was highly unreliable.
+It didn’t work with multiple devices and was never really specified to work with XMPP.
+The codebase was a mess (There was an HTML parser in there for crying out loud to deal with the garbage some OTR clients would send.)
+Verification was implemented in a non-blocking way.
+It would tell you if the current session was using an unknown fingerprint but it didn’t actively stopped you from sending messages until you have confirmed the new fingerprint.
+(Like Conversations would do now with BTBV after verification or when BTBV is turned off.)
+Considering the previous points there was little to no desire from my point to fix this potential security issue or clean up the code base.
+Another reason for the removal was that people would use it *accidentally* even to communicate between two Conversations clients because they read somewhere that OTR is good.

+OTR is still available in [Conversations Legacy](https://github.com/siacs/Conversations/tree/legacy).

 ### What clients do I use on other platforms
 There are XMPP Clients available for all major platforms.
 #### Windows / Linux